About

 Other work

-He is a member of the Courts of Appeal of Samoa and the Cook Islands and has provided a series of public interest inquiry reports for the New Zealand Government.
+He has provided a series of public interest inquiry reports for the New Zealand Government.